Logan007/pucr/README.md

 - While determining the RLE and LZ cost, the longest match and _all_ shorter matches are checked.

 - All LITerals of the created graph – and only the LITerals – get a Move-to-Front encoding applied to hopefully minimize the use of _ESCaped_ LITerals by assembling most of the LITerals' values in the lower range.
 Also, it could help to keep the number of escape bits low and this shortening all other regular ESCape sequences.
+However, as it is context-dependant, there are some cases which achieve better compression skipping Move-to-Front.
+Thus, `pucr` figures out whether it is better to take advantage of it – or not.

+- The Move-to-Front received a 'second line of defence'. i.e. a the index after which the literals are inserted (standard Move-to-Front always uses `0`) is parametrized.
+This is beneficial for repeating LITerals – those would get sorted below that certain index.
+That could be the case, if the same LITeral gets re-used at the next LITeral position but especially for non-ranked RLEs.

 - Having Move-to-Front in place, a following Huffman encoding step on the LITerals is performed where beneficial.
 Not to interfere with the well working ESCape-system, only the trailing bits of the literals, i.e. the last `8 minus number_of_escape_bits` bits, are Huffman-encoded.
 Each distinct possible ESCape sequence, e.g. `00`, `01`, `10`, and `11` in case of two ESCape bits, gets their own Huffman-tree – but only, if it saves bits.
 First trials show that so far, only the `00...`-symbols seem to save enough to afford the costs of a tree; maybe that is another consequence of the preceding Move-to-Front.
 The tree bitwisely gets encoded to the header.